Refining Implicit Argument Annotation for UCCA: Conclusion and Future Work

 We proposed a novel typology for different implicit arguments in UCCA, which allows annotation with a relatively low cognitive load.
-Then we reviewed part of the existing UCCA English Web Treebank dataset and piloted annotation of our guidelines with a refinement layer of fine-grained implicit arguments.
-Our work provides an example for conducting linguistic analyses of implicit role interpretation and helping implicit role resolution for natural language understanding, especially in genre-specific context, e.g., social media and customer reviews.
-While the pilot design is promising, future work is needed to validate the annotation quality, expand the corpus and extend it to multiple languages.
-Ideally, a parser that can emit implicit nodes dynamically should be developed to further the studies of implicit roles.
+Then we reviewed and refined part of the existing UCCA English Web Treebank dataset and piloted annotation of our guidelines with a refinement layer of fine-grained implicit arguments.
+It is currently the only published dataset with this kind of information.

+Our work addresses a deep linguistic problem in implicit role interpretation, impossible to deal with current machine learning approaches, and provides an example for conducting research about it.
+It has the potential to benefit natural language understanding, especially in genre-specific context, e.g., social media and customer reviews.
+In this work we only use the existing definitions from \newcite{o2019bringing}, testing their compatiblity with the UCCA guidelines and their applicability to an UCCA annotated corpus.
+In future work we would also like to reason about and possibly redesign the criteria based on semantic and pragmatic considerations \cite{lyngfelt2012re}.
+We will also consider the usefulness of the refined scheme for practical NLP tasks, and possibly discard some of the categories, such as Iterated-set, which is the least frequent category in our corpus.

+It is anticipated that our study will inspire tailored design of implicit role annotation in other meaning representation frameworks.
+Downstream tasks such as coreference resolution and human-robot interaction are also likely to benefit from reducing ambiguity and increase contextual understanding by explicitly modelling implicit arguments.

+While the pilot design is promising, existing parsers that tackle implicit arguments only attend to certain aspect of linguistic phenomena.
+Therefore, for a rather comprehensive implicit argument annotation the like of UCCA, it is crucial to develop a parser that can emit implicit nodes dynamically and label them with fair accuracy.

+Finally, work on reviewing the corpus by a second annotator is underway to validate the annotation quality by providing an inter-annotator agreement measurement.
+Future work will also expand the corpus and extend it to multiple languages.